(Translate this site)

 He apparently hid somewhere near the entrance ramp to the interstate, knowing I'd have to come through there sooner or later.

 He surely knew of me stopping for gas too then.
-I guess hearing about me using my shotgun on his men and vehicles-- and dispatching Gannon-- made him too skittish for a direct confrontation where I could easily grab my gun and shoot back.
+I guess hearing about me using my shotgun on his men and vehicles-- and especially dispatching Gannon-- made him too skittish for a direct confrontation where I could easily grab my gun and shoot back.

 I badly needed to put some alcohol in the tank.